 Ensure blocks are level front to back and left to right.
 Extra care should be taken at this stage as it is critical for accurate alignment.

 10 STACKING BLOCKS

-Sweep the top of underlying course and stack next course in a running bond pattern, with the Batter Indicator pointing Forward.
+Sweep the top of underlying course and stack next course in a running bond pattern.